caldric/battleship-client/README.md

 - Ships don't display when placed, only representational X's
 - When placing ships, if you rotate it you must click place again for the direction to actually change when placed
 - Game does not end unless you click end game
+- Games can be accessed publicly if you have the URL
+- You can only play against the computer, not friends (if you have ones to play with)
+- If you accidentally leave the game page you can't return to it unless you have the URL
+- Username has to be unique so you can't create an account if your desired name already exists
+- If sign up/login doesn't work there is no error message